 Our conference will be hosted at the Jacobs School of Medicine and Biomedical Sciences.

-Two post-docs will have the opportunity to present 12-minute talks during this conference.
+Two post-docs and three students will have the opportunity to present 12-minute talks during this conference.
 Speakers will be selected by the scientific review committee based on submitted abstracts.

 General registration is $90.
 Undergraduate and graduate student registration is $45.